arkency/posts/posts/2015-06-12-subscribing-for-events-in-rails-event-store.md

 But we could remove it completely and we do not need that `case` at all!

-All this code could be rewritten using rails_event_store subscriptions as follows:
+All this code could be rewritten using `rails_event_store` subscriptions as follows:

 ```
 #!ruby
-# the command handler (or anywhere you want to initialise rails_event_store
+#command handler (or anywhere you want to initialise rails_event_store
 def event_store
   @event_store ||= RailsEventStore::Client.new.tap do |es|
     es.subscribe(Denormalizers::OrderCreated.new, ['Events::OrderCreated'])